Unitarian Universalist Church of the Restoration

 Folk Factory People's Choice Open Stage/Open Circle

-The Folk Factory will have its third in-person/hybrid People's Choice Open Stage/Open Circle of the 2023-24 season on Thursday, April 4th, from 7:30-10:30pm, in Fellowship Hall.
-This had been previously advertised to be on March 21 or March 28, but will in fact be on April 4.
+The Folk Factory will have its fourth and last in-person/hybrid People's Choice Open Stage/Open Circle of the 2023-24 season on Thursday, April 25th, from 7:30-10:30pm, in Fellowship Hall.
 In the first half, performers sign up for slots to perform (music, spoken word, or whatever) on the stage.
 For this part, the audience gets to vote on their favorite acts (top vote-getters get invited to perform in the June People's Choice concert!).
 The second half is a more informal sharing in a circle, usually involving a lot of singalongs and songs people are trying out for the first time.
 Admission is $2-5 per person, on a sliding scale, half for low-wage or no-wage folks, with a $1 discount if you mention you are a UUs of Mt.
 Airy member or friend.
 There will be snacks and beverages, for a free-will donation.
 If you or someone you know are an aspiring performer, the Open Stage is a great opportunity to perform for an audience who will actually listen to you, and get a chance for a gig in the June People's Choice Concert!
 If you just like to listen to good music, and maybe sing along occasionally, you are also welcome!
 Our motto is "Music and progressive social change".

 Let's Make the First Sunday of Every Month